 We’ll get your permission to perform background checks on you and your family, including criminal checks with the Disclosure and Barring Service (DBS), medical checks with your GP, background checks with local authorities, and suitability checks with three referees (non-family members) provided by you.
 Where there is a charge for these checks, we will pay for them.
 Read more about the process of becoming a foster carer.

 Your Assessing Social Worker is a member of our local foster agency.
-They will arrange to visit you and your family on a regular basis throughout your assessment period.
+They will arrange to visit you and your family on a regular basis throughout your assessment period – the first is your Initial Home Visit.
 You’ll get to know each other well and they will complete your assessment report with you.
 Together, you’ll work out what types of fostering fit your lifestyle best and what types of foster child you will be most helpful to.
 Read more about the process of becoming a foster carer and the support you can expect.

 Once your Supervising Social Worker has collected all the information they need, your Form F and background checks are passed to a Fostering Panel.
 The panel is made up of fostering, educational and care professionals.
 You will be invited to attend the meeting at your local fostering office or another local venue.
 Members of the panel might ask you some questions to help them make a decision.
 Your Assessing Social Worker will be at your side to offer support throughout.
 Read more about the Fostering Panel Interview.